 MEDTECH ONLINE LEARNING COURSES

-The IKC has co-developed five free online learning courses focusing on medtech.
+The IKC co-developed five free online learning courses with the National MedTech Skills Academy, focusing on medtech.
 Delivered through the University of Leeds, these are available to anyone and can be completed as a series or as standalone units.

 The modules available are: